scanny/python-pptx/docs/user/enum/MsoAutoShapeType.rst

     8-point star

 STRIPED_RIGHT_ARROW
-    Block arrow that points right with stripes at the tail.
+    Block arrow that points right with stripes at the tail

 SUN
     Sun